sunweijieMJ/customhub/docs/component/button.md

 Use icons to add more meaning to Button.
 You can use icon alone to save some space, or use it with text.

 :::demo Use the `icon` attribute to add icon.
-You can find the icon list in Linehub icon component.
+You can find the icon list in Customhub icon component.
 Adding icons to the right side of the text is achievable with an `<i>` tag.
 Custom icons can be used as well.

 button/icon